Cosmic Dragons: A Two-Component Mixture Model of COSMOS Galaxies: Results

-Appendix~\ref{apx:other_colors} shows fits for $\langle g-r \rangle$ and $\langle i-z \rangle$.
-Appendix~\ref{sec:color_interp} shows that the peaks of each color correspond to similar rest-frame wavelengths.
-In each color, the high-mass samples closely follow Buzzard fits from \citetalias{Black+22} (up to its terminal redshift of $z=.84$), each diverging by $\lesssim .1~{\rm mag}$.
+Appendix~\ref{apx:other_colors} shows fits for $\langle g-r \rangle$ and $\langle i-z \rangle$ (as well as fits for intrinsic color scatter and inter-color correlations).
+In each color, the high-mass samples closely follow Buzzard fits from \citetalias{Black+22} (up to its terminal redshift of $z=.84$), each diverging by typically $\lesssim .1~{\rm mag}$.
 We find that both RS and BC mean colors redden monotonically (albeit nonlinearly) with increasing galactic stellar mass, mirroring observed rest-frame $u-r$ behavior \citep{Baldry+04, Balogh+04}.

-We additionally compare RS mean color and scatter to DES Y3 measurements made by {\sc redMaPPer} (RM; fits made available by E.~Rykoff 2022, private comm.).
+We compare RS mean color and scatter to DES Y3 measurements made by {\sc redMaPPer} (RM; fits made available by E.~Rykoff 2022, private comm.).
 Because RM takes into account the color--magnitude slope (whereas RD does not), we display expected mean and scatter of color based off of the corresponding mean and scatter of magnitudes in the highest-mass sample.
 Even in our highest mass bin, 27\% of the galaxies are fainter than the RM minimum luminosity threshold \citep[one-fifth the characteristic $z$-band luminosity; see][]{Rykoff+14}; we exclusively compare to our highest mass bin (avoiding extrapolation to lower masses).
 Despite the RM sample coming from cluster members and the RD sample coming from field members, each RD-measured color traces the RM fit well for $z \lesssim .75$; beyond that redshift, $\langle g-r \rangle_{\rm RS}$ diverges towards bluer colors.
 This suggests that, at a given stellar mass, mean RS \& BC colors are independent of local density, in agreement with \citet{Balogh+04}.